- C. E. Smith Anthropology Museum

-The Museum of Anthropology maintains a small but significant collection of ceramic and textile objects from Mesoamerica and the Andes.
-We selected two objects from the Andes for our experiment in virtual reality presentation.
+The Museum of Anthropology maintains a small but significant collection of ceramics and textiles from Mesoamerica and the Andes.
+We selected two objects from the Andes to hilight the collection.

 The Nasca people of Peru are known for their outstanding artistic abilities.
 They are particularly known for artwork including elaborate ceramics and textiles.
 The Nasca were centered in the basin of the Rio Grande of Peru during the period of 100 BC and AD 700.
 There are three distinct styles of artwork associated with the three periods of Nasca civilization.